saleor/saleor-platform/README.md

 ## How to update the subprojects into newest versions?
-By default, each of the subprojects is bound to particular commit.
+By default, this repository contains newest current (stable) versions.
+When new release appear, pull new version of this repository.
-In order to update all of them to their newest master versions, run `git submodule update --remote`
+In order to update all of them to their newest (unstable) master versions, run `git submodule update --remote`

 You can find the latest version of Saleor, storefront and dashboard in their individual repositories: